 We don't just want students who know something is true, we want them to know why something is true.
 At stage two we begin to teach formal logic and apply it to every subject.

 This is the time for scientific experiments, learning algebra, paragraph structure and analysing historical and literary texts.
 In short, learning how to think, not what to think.

 Students now learn to express their thoughts in the written and spoken word in an articulate and compelling manner.

 In stage three there is also time for specialisation.
 Students will be encouraged to think about learning a trade, Higher Education or simply pursuing an interest to enrich their lives!

 Want to learn more about Classical Education?

 To help you learn more about Classical teaching methods, we have compiled a list of useful videos and websites.
+You can also check out our curriculum.
 Click the button below to find out more.